-Note: Personalized tables can only be created by customers who have Personalization enabled.
-If you’re interested in setting up Personalization on your account, reach out to your CSM or contact support@turtl.co.
+Personalization is available only to customers with this feature enabled.
+If you’re interested in setting up personalization on your account, reach out to your CSM or contact support@turtl.co.

 You can personalize a Table widget to create custom data sets depending on your audience.
 For example, you can personalize a table to show specific services and pricing or specific quarterly goals.